 Click on the image for full size image.

 Have a read of Terry’s article on the topic where she explains the change from Fixed Lifecycle to Modern Lifecycle.

 - The exciting future of Microsoft Dynamics GP – Lifecycle Update

 - Understanding the Lifecycle Policies for Dynamics GP

 The Modern Lifecycle approach is the standard approach used by Microsoft for their products, including Dynamics 365 Business Central (ex Dynamics NAV) and Dynamics 365 Finance & Operations (ex Dynamics AX).

 Here is the link to the official Microsoft Dynamics GP Lifecycle page showing that there is NO Retirement Date:

 The supposed “Death” of Dynamics GP has been rumoured for at least the last 20 years and it is just not true.
 Yes, Dynamics GP development has slowed, but that is because it is a mature and stable product.
 It has a huge client base and a massive ISV (Independent Software Vendor) community.
 There is no way that Microsoft would risk losing the GP customer base and the revenue it brings in.

-For more information, see my previous articles:
+For more information, see my other articles in this series: